chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-Following this, any members of your GitHub team for whom you've created rolebindings will be able to view the resources associated with the Chainguard group you specified.
+Following this, any members of your GitHub team for whom you've created role-bindings will be able to view the resources associated with the Chainguard group you specified.
 To do so, they need to log in to the Chainguard platform, either by logging into the [Chainguard Console](https://console.enforce.dev/) or with the following command.

 ```sh
 chainctl auth login